 1978: Electronic ABS

-Mercedes moves the ABS game on by introducing an electronic system in its high-end S-Class model.
+Mercedes advances ABS by introducing an electronic system in its high-end S-Class model.

 It becomes compulsory to wear front seatbelts in the UK.
 Over 90 per cent of British drivers immediately comply.